facebookresearch/HierVL/README.md

 ## Dataset Preparation

 Please refer to [EgoVLP](https://github.com/showlab/EgoVLP) codebase for data preparation.
 We use the downsampled and chunked video outputs as the input to our method (output from `utils/video_chunk.py`).
-For summary sentences, we provide the processed summary and narration hierarchy [here](https://dl.fbaipublicfiles.com/hiervl/summary_clips_hierarchy_full.json)
+For summary sentences, we provide the processed summary and narration hierarchy [here](https://dl.fbaipublicfiles.com/hiervl/summary_clips_hierarchy_full.json).
+The used `egosummary_full.csv` is available [here](https://dl.fbaipublicfiles.com/hiervl/egosummary_full.csv).

 ## Setting Correct Paths